xvitaly/srcrepair/docs/source/faq.rst

 We support only Source Engine games.

-.. index:: faq, building from sources
+.. index:: building from sources
 .. _faq-sources:

 Can I build SRC Repair from sources?